dennissxz/data-science-handbook/11-math/61-graphs.md

   - A path is bipartite.
   - A cycle is bipartite iff its has even length.
-  - A graph $G$ is bipartite iff it contains no odd cycle.
+  - Characterization: A graph $G$ is bipartite iff it contains no odd cycle.

   - Property: $\sum_{v \in V} \operatorname{deg}(v) = \sum_{u \in U} \operatorname{deg} (u) = \left\vert E \right\vert$